Graft-chimaera

 In horticulture, a graft-chimaera may arise in grafting at the point of contact between rootstock and scion and will have properties intermediate between those of its "parents".
 Unlike graft hybrids, a graft-chimaera is not a true hybrid but a mixture of cells, each with the genotype of one of its "parents": it is a chimaera.
-Hence, the once widely used term "graft-hybrid" is inaccurate for a graft-chimaera.
+Hence, the once widely used term "graft-hybrid" is no longer regarded as suitable for a graft-chimaera.

 Propagation is by cloning only.
 In practice graft-chimaeras are not noted for their stability and may easily revert to one of the "parents".